 I grew up in a fun and busy household.
 I especially loved the summers when our family all swam for the local team and we spent hours fishing and boating.
 My mom was a stay-at-home mom and my dad was an electrician, following his training in the US Navy.
 I’ve played piano since I was 4 years old and loved trying new things: tennis, diving, writing, softball.
 My parents were very supportive of my sister and I exploring our interests and talents.
 They also modeled the values of honesty, compassion, forgiveness and generosity.
 Our house was the place were family and friends always congregated for a BBQ or a long chat on the back porch.

+I learned a strong work ethic from both my parents.
 My first job was at 14, working in a local video store.
 At 18, my first piece of writing was published in Chicken Soup for the Teenage Soul.
 In my early 20s, I spent two years in Australia practicing photojournalism before I realized my true calling as a psychologist.
 After receiving my PhD, I worked in a child advocacy center helping children who had been abused or neglected.
 I now own a private group therapy practice in Manhattan which gives me more flexibility to be at home with a child.

 Joe has been lighting up a room since a very young age.
-He moved to NJ from Staten Island at age 12.
+He moved to New Jersey from Staten Island at age 12.
 It was around this time that Tripp (now his brother-in-law) gave him his first bass guitar.
 By age 14, Joe was gigging all over NJ and NYC.
 In addition to music, Joe played volleyball, baseball, and was deeply interested in history and the arts.

 Family time meant a lot of joking around the dinner table.
 Joe’s mom was a nurse and later a stay-at-home mom.
 Joe’s dad was an aerospace engineer.
 They both knew how to encourage Joe’s academic interests and support his music.
 Joe and his sister Dawn recall dancing around the table on nights when they ordered in pizza and weren’t eating a macrobiotic meal.
 Joe’s love of gardening comes from many RV vacations to the family farm in Connecticut.